benkoppe/bear-trak-backend/README.md

 ## How to deploy

-Each piece of the backend is containerized - latest images can be seen in the `Packages` section on the right.
-Images are pulled and reverse proxied with [traefik](https://github.com/traefik/traefik) in accordance to `docker-stack.yml`.
+Each piece of the backend has its own Dockerfile and is built into its own image.
+See each subdirectory for more information.

 **Pushes to the `main` branch trigger a GitHub action that builds & pushes both images, then updates the deployment with `docker stack`.**